List of Arrow characters: Malcolm Merlyn / Dark Archer

 In season three, Malcolm is revealed to have trained Thea to be a warrior in Corto Maltese.
-Despite being both the League's target and a fugitive of the law, Malcolm secretly returns to Starling City, using personal wealth and resources following the loss of his company.
-Under an alias, Malcolm purchases the foundry from Queen Consolidated, the site of Thea's nightclub, Verdant.
-It is revealed that his name in the League of Assassins is "Al Sa-Her" (الساحر), which translates to "The Magician".
+Despite being both the League's target and a fugitive, Malcolm secretly returns to Starling City, using personal wealth and resources following the loss of his company.
+Under an alias, Malcolm purchases the foundry from Queen Consolidated, the site of Thea's nightclub Verdant.
+It is revealed that his name in the League of Assassins is "Al Sa-Her" (الساحر), meaning "The Magician".
 He continues to train Thea until she can defeat him in combat.
-Malcolm plots the death of Raʾs to eliminate his blood debt, and manipulates Thea into killing Sara so that Oliver will take the fall for her murder and challenge Raʾs to a duel; this plan fails and almost gets Oliver killed.
+Malcolm plots the death of Ra's to eliminate his blood debt, and manipulates Thea into killing Sara so that Oliver will take the fall for her murder and challenge Ra's to a duel; this plan fails and almost gets Oliver killed.
 Malcolm learns that crime lord Danny Brickwell was responsible for the murder of his wife, but Oliver persuades him to choose justice over vengeance for Thea's sake, allowing Brickwell to be tried for his crimes.
-Malcolm trains Oliver in swordplay in preparation of battling Raʾs together.
-When Oliver tells Thea that Malcolm brainwashed her into killing Sara, she betrays Malcolm to the League; he is captured and tortured but freed from Nanda Parbat when Oliver takes the place of Raʾs.
-After Thea is killed by Raʾs, Malcolm accompanies Oliver to Nanda Parbat to revive her but Oliver is forced to join the League.
-Malcolm secretly works with Oliver to cripple the League from within and stop the plan of Raʾs to unleash the Alpha/Omega bio-weapon on Starling City.
+Malcolm trains Oliver in swordplay in preparation of battling Ra's together.
+When Oliver tells Thea that Malcolm brainwashed her into killing Sara, she betrays Malcolm to the League; he is captured and tortured but freed from Nanda Parbat when Oliver takes the place of Ra's.
+After Thea is killed by Ra's, Malcolm accompanies Oliver to Nanda Parbat to revive her but Oliver is forced to join the League.
+Malcolm secretly works with Oliver to cripple the League from within and stop the plan of Ra's to unleash the Alpha/Omega bio-weapon on Starling City.
 Malcolm leads Team Arrow to save the city until Oliver's return.
-After Raʾs is killed by Oliver in a final sword fight, he passes leadership of the League to Malcolm, which Nyssa suspects had been Malcolm's scheme all along.
-Despite their renewed animosity, both Malcolm and Oliver harbor deep respect for each other: Malcolm regards Oliver as a surrogate son and Oliver himself remembers the man Malcolm was before the death of his wife.
+After Ra's is killed by Oliver in a final sword fight, he passes leadership of the League to Malcolm.